-Epoxy glue is becoming more and more popular with passionate DIY-er as well as professionals.
+Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

 So you can get the best results for your project every time.